burrowss/mech-kb-presentation/README.md

 # townhall2016-presentation

-This repository contains the HTML source code and additional resources for a presentation that I, [Gregory M.
+This repository contains the HTML source code and additional resources for a presentation that Professor [Gregory M.
 Kapfhammer](http://www.cs.allegheny.edu/sites/gkapfham), gave during a panel at a Quigley Town Hall hosted by the Journalism in the Public Interest Program and the Center for Political Participation at Allegheny College.
-The presentation's source code uses the [reveal.js](https://github.com/hakimel/reveal.js/) framework to control the display of each slide.
-I have developed a custom theme for the slides that manages the formatting, color scheme, and the use of full-screen photographs on the backgrounds.
+The presentation's source code uses the [reveal.js](https://github.com/hakimel/reveal.js/) framework to control the display of each slides.
+He developed a custom theme for the slides that manages the formatting, color scheme, and the use of full-screen photographs on the backgrounds.